stelzinga/MF/Management_Framework-Appendix.md

 - Management Cycle, see [## MC]
 - etc

 What goes into Journaling is Manager specific.
-It also depends on Reporting requirements, see [MGT: 99.Legend ## Reports]: the type of information that goes into a Journal on depends very much on the type of reports that need to be written.
+It also depends on Reporting requirements, see [Management Framework ## Reports]: the type of information that goes into a Journal on depends very much on the type of reports that need to be written.
 Generally speaking, anything can go into a Journal: descriptions of what has happened, thoughts, ideas, things to do, routines, projects, etc.

-Note that basic Journaling is essentially just structured notetaking.
+Note that basic Journaling is essentially just structured note taking.
 This can be done on paper or preferably digitally using Note apps, see [## Notes].
 The result of Journaling is a Journal a.k.a.
 Logbook.
-In French this is called a "Livre de bord" and in Dutch it is called a "Logboek", etc.

 Journaling with a *focus on Planning* can be done through Bullet Journaling, see below.
-For large Ventures or more generally when many Journallng entries are expected, the use of specific software designed to aid in Journaling is recommended, see [## BuJo MSS].
+For large Ventures or more generally when many Journaling entries are expected, the use of specific software designed to aid in Journaling is recommended, see [## BuJo MSS].
 ________________________________________
 ## BuJo (Framework)
 Journaling is the notion of writing down text.
 A framework called *Bullet Journaling* or *Bujo* (lower case 'j' ) is a specific implementation of it, originally designed for a paper notebook.
 Bujo is built around *three* aspects:

-1. Taking notes of meetings, experiences, ideas, results of checks, etc.;  *and*
+1. Taking notes of meetings, ideas, results of reviews or studies, etc.;  *and*
-2. Planning work: Projects/Routines/Tasks, generally referred to as simply 'Tasks' in Bujo; *and*
+2. Planning work: Projects/Routines/Tasks referred to as simply 'Tasks' in Bujo; *and*
 3. Controlling the work done in 2.

-As such Bujo is an excellent multi-dimensional framework for a Manager allowing both Planning and Controlling!
+As such Bujo is a multi-dimensional framework for a Manager allowing both Planning and Controlling.

 Modern day Bujo can be done *digitally* which has several advantages over the notebook implementation.
 The framework discussed here, called *BuJo* (upper case 'J') is used within the Management Framework and is *adapted* from the original Bujo.
 BuJo forms the basis for *BuJo MSS*, see section below.

 ### BuJo Basics
-The basic requirement for BuJo is a Note Taking app like MS OneNote or Standard Notes.
+The basic requirement for BuJo is a Note Taking app like EverNote, MS OneNote or Standard Notes or simply a word document.

 ### BuJo Concepts
 There are several concepts involved in BuJo which are derived from standard Bujo.

 Data
 Data in BuJo can be of any type: ideas, experiences, meeting content, observations etc. It can and will also include Tasks, which is BuJo lingo for the broader Management Framework concepts related to doing things: Routines, Projects and Tasks.
 Data in BuJo is recorded either using verbose sentences or using *Rapid Logging*, see below.
 Entries can occur in different places: Index, Logs, Collections (see below).

 Index
 An Index is at the very start of BuJo and shows where Logs and Collections are.

 Rapid Logging
 Rapid Logging is a shorthand notation where the first character indicates what the rest of the entry is about.
 This is achieved using Objective Notation, see [## Objective Notation].
 Note that using Rapid Logging expects short entries as opposed to long sentences.

 Logs
 A Log is what it says: a tracker of experiences, meetings, observations, ideas, tasks, items to be reported.
 Logs can be created within a dedicated Note or using a section within a Note.
 Standard Bujo method recognises three default Logs, with more being possible:
 - Daily log: things to do today, meetings, reminders, etc.
 - Monthly log: things to do this month
 - Future log: things to do possibly, one day

 Collections
 Collections are Journal Entries belonging to the same category or theme and grouped together.

 Migration
 Migration is the process of moving entries from one location to another i.e., from a Log to another Log or to a Collection.
 In classic Bujo this is done by recopying the data and changing the original entry status to '<' or '>'.
 In BuJo it is achieved through cut-and-paste of data.
 There is no real reason to show on an entry that it has been moved and thus record it twice.
 Just move it!

 ### BuJo Setup
 The setup for BuJo within the MF can be done in any notes app using the following conventions:

 Index
 The Index is composed of the list(s) of Notes which each Notes Software is capable of showing.
-The names of the notes follow Note Name Format rules as per [MGT: 99.Legend ## Note Name Format].
+The names of the notes follow Note Name Format rules as per [## Note Name Format].
 The Index adjusts automatically each time a note is added or deleted so there is no need to maintain references to or from the Index.
 Alternatively, one can create a dedicated Note, or a section in a Note referencing other Sections and or Notes using the [ ... ] reference indicator.

 Logs